 On-ear headphones are a good middle ground between in-ears and over-ears, they don't burrow in your ears like the former and tend to be more portable than the latter.
-As the name suggests, they sit on your ears rather than covering them completely, which is a look you might prefer.
+As the name suggests, they sit on your ears rather than covering them completely, which is a look you might prefer or find more comfortable.

 These on-ears have a bold, striking design, and fold up small so are eminently portable.
 They're well made, with sturdy aluminium ear cups and a strong (though wafer thin) stainless steel headband.
 The sound is fantastic too - it's balanced and insightful, with a welcome amount of bass weight.
 And there's plenty of detail to get your teeth into.
 The design might be a bit 'wannabe Beats' for some, but there's no mistaking a quality pair of headphones.

 This is one of the few pairs on on-ear headphones in this list that are open-backed, meaning sound leaks like water through a sieve.
 But the upside is a more open, spacious soundstage - indeed, at this price, the dynamics, detail and clarity are all but unmatched.

 They sound fast and nimble, able to jump between genres with ease, and the bass is clean and punchy.
 Some may find them a little tiring to listen to for long periods at high volumes and the design won't suit everyone, but you can't argue with the overall sound quality.

 One of the most compact and convenient pairs of noise-cancelling headphones we've ever tested, the AKG N60 NCs deliver a superb performance for the money.
 They're a good-looking pair of on-ears with an excellent fit.
 Battery life is 15 hours with the noise-cancelling and Bluetooth engaged and this ramps up to 30 hours when the noise-cancelling is turned off.